dhborus/1research/Workflow/RandomWorkflow.md

 ### Upshot -- 05 April 2021

 Decided to stick with Mac -- muscle memory and ease of use (the "just works" factor).
 Now the issue will be whether Sarah's Mac can be a usable machine.
-Or whether turning to a new silicon machine is the way to go.[@brick2019, p.
-67-91.
-Tanks' Bar and Grill works well.]
+Or whether turning to a new silicon machine is the way to go.

-Having trouble with autocomplete.bib, but I will ride it out.
+Having trouble with autocomplete.bib, both pickers revert to Zotero after placing citation in Atom.
+Something of a pain.

 ### Thoughts on Linux Sun Apr  4 10:52:15 AM EDT 2021